thanktua-spp/ccl-rtd/docs/source/Math.rst

    Returns:
        The approximate value of the definite double integral.
    Remark:
-      |  This method uses adaptive Gauss-Legendre quadrature to approximate the double integral.
+      |  This method uses adaptive Gauss-LegendreP quadrature to approximate the double integral.
       |  The integration is performed over the region defined by x_1 <= x <= x_2 and y_1(x) <= y <= y_2(x).
       |  The number of quadrature points is increased until the desired relative accuracy is achieved or a maximum number of iterations is reached.
       |  For best results, the function should be smooth within the integration region, and both y_1(x) and y_2(x) should be smooth functions.
 Additionally, y_1(x) should be less than or equal to y_2(x) for all x in the interval [x_1, x_2] to ensure a valid integration region.